Overview | Procedure | Consultation | Benefits | Risks | Recovery | Costs | Video FAQs

 How cataract surgery works

-The procedure typically lasts less than 45 minutes.
-During surgery, we will implant a premium monofocal (single focus) lens in your eye.
-A monofocal lens allows for good vision over distance, but you will need glasses for excellent sight at all distances.
-We also offer advanced technology lenses for improved vision.
+Cataract surgery is a simple procedure that usually lasts less than 15 minutes.
+We will replace your cloudy lens with a monofocal (single focus) lens.
+A monofocal lens allows for good vision at one distance, but you will need glasses for excellent sight at all other distances.
+However, we also offer advanced technology lenses for improved vision and the chance to live without relying on glasses.
+Read our blog to learn what happens during cataract surgery.

 Your consultation